gramineproject/graphene/README.rst

 - The Platform Adaptation Layer, or PAL, (a shared library named ``libpal.so``)

 Graphene currently only works on the x86_64 architecture.
-Graphene is currently tested on Ubuntu 16.04 (both server and desktop version), along with Linux kernel versions 3.x/4.x.
+Graphene is currently tested on Ubuntu 16.04 and 18.04 (both server and desktop version), along with Linux kernel versions 3.x/4.x.
 We recommend building and installing Graphene on the same host platform.
-Other distributions of 64-bit Linux potentially work, but the result is not guaranteed.
 If you find problems with Graphene on other Linux distributions, please contact us with a detailed bug report.

 Run the following command on Ubuntu to install dependencies for Graphene::